Greg-hillan123/Raspberry-pi-iot/README.md

 This will be useful for addressing our devices in our program

-All these libraries apart from the RPI.bme280 were already available on the official Raspberry Pi image
+All the libraries used apart from the RPI.bme280 were already available on the official Raspberry Pi image